Viewing differences between documents is merely the beginning. The key to reviewing documents is communication.

 Later, after the author has attempted to fix the defects and has uploaded the new files to the review, the reviewers will verify that the fixes do fix the defect and do not open more defects in the process.

 When the fix is verified, locate the defect and click the Mark Fixed button in the defect pane.

 The defect icon will change to green to denote that the defect have been fixed.
+Comments about a defect’s activities (status change etc.) are attributed to the upload version against which the defect was created.
 The new state of the defect will be reflected in the Defect Log and Review Material sections of the Review Screen and in the Chat section of current file.

 If the defect has re-appeared again in some subsequent revisions, you can reopen it by pressing the Reopen button in the defect pane.

 In the edit mode, you can change defect description and modify other defect custom fields.
 Also you can move the defect to external issue tracker (see next section for details on this).
 All of these activities will be logged into the chat conversation area as an audit trail of what happened.

 Sometimes you decide that a defect should be fixed at a later date.
 You do not want to mark it fixed because it is not fixed yet.
 But you do not want to delete it either because it is still a defect.